tianchengzhe/EllipTrack_docs/docs/tutorial.rst

    If training datasets have been constructed, users may choose to run **Correction with Training Data**.
    It is suggested to set "Min Prob" to a very high value (0.9 or above) to avoid modifying the ellipses with high uncertainties.

-*  Examine other images by typing Frame IDs in the "Frame" text box and clicking "Load Images".
+*  Examine the other images by typing their Frame IDs in the "Frame" text box and clicking "Load Images".
 Modify the parameter values if necessary.
 Repeat this process until segmentation is satisfactory.

 Save Parameters
 ***************